varabyte/kobweb/README.md

 ## Build the Kobweb binary

-Although we host Kobweb artifacts on github, it's easy enough to build your own.
+Although we host Kobweb artifacts on GitHub, it's easy enough to build your own.

 **Note:** Building Kobweb requires JDK11 or newer.
 If you don't already have this set up, the easiest way is to [download a JDK](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html), unzip it somewhere,